fiee/croisee/README.rst

 Puzzle Grid
 -----------

-Here's how to make your own crossword puzzle:
+Here’s how to make your own crossword puzzle:

-Click the "star" button to create a grid in your favourite size (12x12 is good).
+Click the “star” button to create a grid in your favourite size (12x12 is good).

 You can move around in the grid with the arrow keys (tab, shift-tab, backspace, delete work also).
 If you write letters, the cursor will move right to the next cell; if you press shift, it will move downward.
+Please write slowly, otherwise the key handler swallows characters.

-Write some words into the grid "by heart" - in an empty grid, you'd get thousands of possible words.
+Write some words into the grid “by heart” - in an empty grid, you’d get thousands of possible words.

-Perhaps write only one letter in the corners - that's how I mostly start.
+Perhaps write only one letter in the corners - that’s how I mostly start.
-Press ? (question mark) in any square, and after a short delay you'll get two lists of words that match in this place horizontally and vertically.
+Press ? (question mark) in any square, and after a short delay you’ll get two lists of words that match in this place horizontally and vertically.

 You can click on the words in the result list to place them in the grid.
 The list will adapt automatically to the new situation.

-To mark cells as "blockers", press space (and again to remove the block).
+To mark cells as “blockers”, press space (and again to remove the block).

 To set a number as start-of-word mark, press # (number sign).
 The numbering works automatically.
 A question field is added to the horizontal and/or vertical list, it gets filled with the first solution from your selected dictionaries.